 Live Termites

 Live termites are notoriously difficult to spot outside of a swarm.
 If you’re unlucky enough to spot one in your home, make sure you can tell it apart from an ant.
 Subterranean termites are made up of three distinct groups: workers, soldiers, and reproductive swarmers.
-All of these groups creamy white bodies.
+All of these groups have creamy white bodies.
 The main difference between them is that the swarmers have wings, making them look like flying ants.

 To tell the difference between termites and ants, look at their wings, antennae, and bodies.